by Susan Flantzer © Unofficial Royalty 2014

 Anne Elizabeth Alice Louise was born at Clarence House in London, England on August 15, 1950.
 She is the second child of four children and the only daughter of Queen Elizabeth II of the United Kingdom and Prince Philip, Duke of Edinburgh (born a Prince of Greece and Denmark).

 At the time of Anne’s birth, her mother was Princess Elizabeth, Duchess of Edinburgh and the sovereign was her grandfather, King George VI.
-The children of a daughter of a British sovereign would not usually have been accorded the style Royal Highness or the titles Prince/Princess as in the case of Anne’s own children.
+The children of a daughter of a British sovereign would not usually have been accorded the style Royal Highness or the titles Prince/Princess as in the case of Anne’s children.
 However, on October 22, 1948, Anne’s grandfather King George VI issued letters patent allowing the children of his eldest daughter and heiress presumptive, to use the style and title of a royal prince or princess.
 Therefore, Anne was Her Royal Highness Princess Anne of Edinburgh at birth.

 Anne was baptized in the Music Room of Buckingham Palace in London, England on October 21, 1950.
 Her godparents were:

 King George VI died on February 6, 1952, and his elder daughter Princess Elizabeth became Queen.
 Upon her mother’s accession to the throne, Anne was styled Her Royal Highness The Princess Anne.
-Anne was too young to attend her mother’s coronation, but she did make an appearance on the balcony of Buckingham Palace.
+Anne was too young to attend her mother’s coronation, but she made an appearance on the balcony of Buckingham Palace.

 Anne has three brothers: